No fans, no saliva, hand sanitisers on boundary: Welcome to a new-look T10 cricket

 Six teams are taking part in the Vincy T10 Premier League at the picturesque Arnos Vale venue near Kingstown, the main city on St Vincent.

-Although very low key in the global affairs of international cricket, it's the first tournament to be staged in a Test-playing region since the advent of the coronavirus pandemic.
+Although very low key in the global affairs of international cricket, it's the first tournament to be staged in a Test-playing region since the advent of the Covid-19 crisis.

 At first it was hoped that spectators would be allowed to attend as the risk of infection was considered to be extremely low in a country with just 18 recorded cases.